Interview Query

 price FLOAT

 Hint: We first need to find the average price of all transactions.
-The total price of a transaction is price*quantity so we write a sub-query to find the average over all transactions.
+The total price of a transaction is price*quantity, so we write a sub-query to find the average of all transactions.

-We are trying to find paired products that are often purchased together by the same user, such as wine and bottle openers, chips and beer, etc..
+We are trying to find paired products often purchased by the same user, such as wine and bottle openers, chips and beer, etc.

 Write a query to find the top five paired products and their names.

-Note: for the purposes of satisfying the test case, P1 should be the item that comes first in the alphabet. transactions table:
+Note: P1 should be the item that comes first in the alphabet to satisfy the test case.

 Column Type